mahoney1/docs/animaltracking-tutorial.md

 `npm run build`

 14. The client applications maintain configuration settings via a JSON configuration file called `clientCfg.json` located in the `animaltracking/typescript/client/cfg` directory.
-Navigate inside the `cfg` subdirectory from the `client` directory and edit the `clientCfg.json` file.
+Navigate inside the `cfg` subdirectory from the `client` subdirectory and edit the `clientCfg.json` file.
 Replace the HOME directory with your own HOME directory (eg '/home/demo') as required.
 All the other settings should be good for now.

 For Part 2 of this tutorial, you will need to set up an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]  and set your `IBP` related parameters in the same `clientCfg.json` file - more on that in part 2 of the tutorial.